 So if cost is an issue, the A5 250gsm is the way to go.
 If you have a good budget for print then you can get creative with the size and/or design.
 Since people are used to receiving standard sized leaflets, being creative on print by using unusual sizes or shapes or including cut-out or pop-out sections can be a very effective strategy in your leaflet distribution campaign as it helps your leaflet stand out from the crowd and can, therefore, help improve response rates.

 A good example that we have experience of was a leaflet we distributed for a pharmacy who made their leaflet look like a prescription both in design and in shape and size.
 This worked well for them and they got a good response to their leaflet distribution campaign.
-Similarly, we distributed a leaflet for Glasgow Taxis which included a pop-out card.
+Similarly, we distributed a leaflet for Taxi firm which included a pop-out card.

 VAT Registration No: 971 0992 00